stytri/m/README.md

 The comment type is determined from the file extension (see the function `get_comment` for the list of recognised extensions - edit to add more!), or may be determined by command line options.

 If no extension is given **m** attempts to discover it by opening the file with known extensions; the order of opening can be overridden by the `M_EXT_ORDER` environment variable.

+If no rules are found then, for some file extensions, **m** uses an internal default rule.

 ## Command Line